tamrahargus/writing-portfolio/README.md

 ---

-## In Progress
+## Ongoing Work
-This portfolio continues to grow as I write, edit, and reflect.
-It serves as both a personal archive and a resource for others interested in semiconductors, IC design, and engineering careers.
+This portfolio is a working archive — new essays are added as I write, edit, and expand on topics in semiconductors, IC design, and engineering careers.